zinichakraborty/bootcampexercises-f23/exer5/README.md

 Lastly, we want four nonfunctional buttons to be displayed titled 'Arriving', 'Scheduled', 'Northbound', and 'Southbound'.
 These buttons will become operational in Exercise 6.

 **Requirements:**
-- Only work on `App.js` file and additional files not included by React unless otherwise necessary.
 - In `src` create two folders: `server` and `components`.
 - Call the Marta API inside the `server` folder using this url and following the settings listed above: "https://developerservices.itsmarta.com:18096/railrealtimearrivals?apiKey=aa09b111-e99b-4a7c-83f7-8cb6ce8857f7"
 - Create a `Train.js` component inside the `components` folder that displays the information for each train